Written by

 Space is obviously a key concern for small kitchens so options that help accentuate spaciousness are good ones to consider.
 Light-coloured tiles or a wall tile with a reflective or glossy finish will help keep things bright and airy.

 Larger-sized tiles naturally suit bigger kitchens giving them a more balanced aesthetic.
-This will mean fewer grout lines on more focus on the tiles themselves which can be stylistically more expressive if you wish.
+This will mean fewer grout lines and more focus on the tiles themselves which can be stylistically more expressive if you wish.

 Open plan kitchens are very common in New Zealand and have different traits to think about.
 As a space that includes cooking, dining and living areas your wall tile choice has to work with all of these instead of just the kitchen in isolation.
+Textured tiles can be an interesting choice here as they can help create depth, accentuating the openness of the entire space.

 Galley kitchens are long and narrow and similarly shaped tiles, like subway tiles, will help you achieve a consistent theme and feel.
 Neutral coloured wall tiles will also open the space up without it feeling too confined.